crollinson/ED_PalEON/README.md

    — If you are generating your own make file, make sure sure you install using
      fopenmp to run ED multi-threaded, which makes things MUCH faster
 4. generate dependencies: $ ./generate_deps.sh
 5. run the install (this may take 5-15+ minutes): ./install.sh

+#### NOTE: on some servers, compiling stalls at ed_state_vars.f90.
+If this happens:
+1. cancel the install
+2. copy and paste the following code and run (compiles ed_state_vars.f90 with different options)
+   - `mpif90 -c -DUSE_INTERF=1 -DUSENC=0 -DPC_LINUX1 -DUSE_HDF5=1 -DUSE_COLLECTIVE_MPIO=0 -DUSE_MPIWTIME=1 -FR -O1 -recursive -Vaxlib -traceback  -I../../src/include -I   -DRAMS_MPI ed_state_vars.F90`
+3. when that finishes, continue the install (./install.sh)

 If you encounter any errors when trying to install, email me and we can try to trouble shoot.
 Additional problems can also be raised on the ED2 “Issues” on